Grits n' Gravy

-Restaurant in Portland, Oregon, U.S.
+Defunct restaurant in Portland, Oregon, U.S.

-Grits n' Gravy is a Southern restaurant in Portland, Oregon.
+Grits n' Gravy was a Southern restaurant in Portland, Oregon, United States.
 Chef Brandon Stevens opened the restaurant in December 2021, in the space that previously housed Little Bird Bistro.
+The restaurant closed permanently in June 2026.

 Description

-Grits n' Gravy is a diner serving traditional Southern-style comfort food in downtown Portland.
-Eater Portland has said the restaurant "harkens back to the old-school breakfast haunts with dozens of omelets and every possible permutation of eggs, meat, and potatoes".
-Grits n' Gravy has displayed works by local artists and provided food from other businesses, especially local Black-owned ones.
+Grits n' Gravy was a diner serving traditional Southern-style comfort food in downtown Portland.
+Eater Portland said the restaurant "harken[ed] back to the old-school breakfast haunts with dozens of omelets and every possible permutation of eggs, meat, and potatoes".
+Grits n' Gravy displayed works by local artists and provided food from other businesses, especially local Black-owned ones.

-Menu

-The menu has included chicken-fried steak and pork chops, French toast with powdered sugar, grits as well as sausage patties, biscuits, and rice, with four different types of gravy (including country-style white, onion, "redeye", and sausage varieties).
-One version of shrimp and grits ("Downtown") has bacon and cheese, and another ("Uptown") has andouille, white wine, and a Cajun cream sauce.
-The Country Boy Breakfast includes an 8-ounce pork sausage patty, two buttermilk biscuits with gravy, three eggs, and grits.
-The drink menu includes bottomless sweet tea.
+The menu included chicken-fried steak and pork chops, French toast with powdered sugar, grits as well as sausage patties, biscuits, and rice, with four different types of gravy (including country-style white, onion, "redeye", and sausage varieties).
+One version of shrimp and grits ("Downtown") had bacon and cheese, and another ("Uptown") had andouille, white wine, and a Cajun cream sauce.
+The Country Boy Breakfast included an 8-ounce pork sausage patty, two buttermilk biscuits with gravy, three eggs, and grits.
+The drink menu included bottomless sweet tea.

 History

 Chef Brandon Stevens opened Grits n' Gravy in December 2021, in the space that previously housed Little Bird Bistro.
 He based the menu on one operated by his grandfather in the Sacramento area during the 1970s.
 This was his first brick and mortar restaurant, having previously operated the food cart Mumbo Gumbo.

 Grits n' Gravy partnered with Black Restaurant Week in 2023 and 2024.
+The restaurant closed permanently in June 2026.